 [For vehicles with powertrains with two modes of operation the in-use energy consumption shall be defined separately for each mode of operation, so that overall in-use energy consumption may be defined.
 An additional formula shall be used to account also for changes to the share of operation in Mode 1 and Mode 2 that may result from accounting for the discrepancy and deterioration factors for each mode of operation.

 In the specific case of OVC-HEVs, also called plug-in hybrid vehicles (PHEVs), including range-extended electric vehicles (REEVs), the two main modes of operation are the vehicle battery charge-depleting (CD) mode and the charge-sustaining (CS) mode.
 In some OVC-HEV architectures (e.g., REEVs), this may be 100% operation on electricity.
-In other PHEV architectures, depending also on factors like power demand and temperature, the CD mode also includes a contribution of the combustion engine.
+In other OVC-HEV architectures, depending also on factors like power demand and temperature, the CD mode also includes a contribution of the combustion engine.
 Therefore, the energy consumption in the CD mode need to account for both electricity and fuel consumption.
 In the CS mode, the on-board battery is not being depleted, and the vehicle is essentially operating as a non-plug-in hybrid vehicle mode.
 In this case there is only fuel consumption and no net consumption of electricity.
 The share of operation in CD mode is typically expressed by the utility factor (UF), which is estimated as a function of the vehicle’s range in CD mode.

 Based on the mode of operation, both the in-use fuel and electricity consumption should be calculated as follows:

-FECin-use=FECin-use [CD mode]×UF in-use CD mode+FECin-use [CS mode]×(1-UF in-use CS mode)
+FECin-use=FECin-use [CD mode]×UF in-use CD mode+FECin-use [CS mode]×(1-UF in-use CD mode)

 EECin-use=EECin-use [CD mode]×UF in-use CD mode